felix-ha/fGPT/README.md

 # fGPT

+> A language model trained from scratch

+Test the model here: https://felixgpt.streamlit.app/

+# Overview

+The model architecture is a GPT-2 style encoder only tranformer (`dim_embedings=768` and `n_blocks=4`) with 40M parameters.

+The model was trained on the [tiny stories](https://arxiv.org/abs/2305.07759) dataset using spaCy englisch words tokenizer.

+It is inspired from Andrej Karpathy's  [nanoGPT](https://github.com/karpathy/nanoGPT) and his series [nn form zero to hero](https://github.com/karpathy/nn-zero-to-hero).

+# Training

+# Results

+Here are the prompts that were evaluated in chapter 4.4 of the original paper.

 Prompt | fGPT | 33M 4 layers of original paper
 -------- | -------- | --------
 Alice was so tired when she got back home so she went | Answer from fGPT   | straight to bed.